Lupin Cheese – A Savory Vegan Delight

 Instructions

-Rinse and strain the beans three times if you bought them in a prepared jar.
+Rinse and strain the lupin beans three times if using pre-brined beans.

-Place all ingredients into a strong blender and blend until very smooth.
+Combine all ingredients in a high-power blender and blend until a very smooth paste forms.

-Place the smooth paste into a bowl and serve garnished with a sprinkle of paprika powder.
+Transfer the smooth paste to a bowl and garnish with a sprinkle of paprika powder.

 Nutrition